chrisburnell/chrisburnell.com/_posts/2016-03-18-an-extended-response.md

 If you recall how *placeholder selectors* and `@extend` work, you can understand that what we’re doing here is telling our Sass to do a simple replacement during compilation: Wherever `%heading-elements` appears in the Sass, replace it with `h1, h2, h3, h4, h5, h6`.
 This comes in handy when you want to target heading elements outside the scope of where your heading’s styles are defined.

-For example, so that users can easily link to a specific part of the content, attached to most headings is a jump anchor, `.heading-anchor`.
+For example, so that users can easily link to a specific part of the content, attached to most headings is a fragment anchor, `.fragment-anchor`.
 These anchors are direct children of heading elements, and should only appear when the user interacts with the heading element (by hovering with the mouse or tapping on a touch-device):

 {% highlight scss %}
-.heading-anchor {
+.fragment-anchor {
     display: none;

     h1:hover &,